pauls21033/Module-12-challenge-Mars/README.md

 Scrape the Mars News (Links to an external site.) website by using Splinter and Beautiful Soup.
 Specifically, scrape the title and preview text, or summary text, of each article on the landing page.

-If you’d like a hint on identifying which elements to scrape, that’s totally okay.
-If not, that’s great too.
-You can always revisit this later if you change your mind.

-HINT
-Store the scraping results in Python data structures as follows:

-Store each title-and-preview pair in a Python dictionary.
-And, give each dictionary two keys: title and preview.
-An example is the following:

-{'title': "Mars Rover Begins Mission!",
-      'preview': "NASA's Mars Rover begins a multiyear mission to collect data about the little-explored planet."}
-Store all the dictionaries in a Python list.

-Print the list in your notebook.

-Optionally, store the scraped data in a file or database (to ease sharing the data with others).
-To do so, export the scraped data to either a JSON file or a MongoDB database.

 Deliverable 1 Requirements
 Automated browsing (with Splinter) was used to visit the Mars news site, and the HTML code was extracted (with Beautiful Soup).
 (10 points)